ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#DerivationRule](http://www.w3.org/ns/lemon/morph#DerivationRule)

-**morph:DerivationRule** refers to rules that take one LexicalEntry as input and generate another LexicalEntry as output through the addition of one or more derivational affix(es).
+**morph:DerivationRule** refers to rules that take the base form of one LexicalEntry as input and generate the (canonical) form of another LexicalEntry as output through the addition of one or more derivational affix(es).

 <div class="description">